 In the long term, ITP may target the local storage API itself (which is already blocked in Private browsing mode).
+In ITP 2.3, the local storage is wiped after 7 days, along with cookies.
 So solution 3 securely sets the HTTPS cookie from your web server itself, rather than via a browser script.

 The downside is this requires either adapting your servers, proxy servers or CDN to serve a cookie for GA and adapt the GA client-side libraries to work on a web server.

 If your company uses Node.js servers or a CDN like Amazon CloudFront or Cloudflare this may be significantly easier to achieve.
 If you don’t have direct control of your server infrastructure it’s a non-starter.

 Also, a caveat is that Apple recommends settings cookies as

 HttpOnly to be fully future proof – but those would then be inaccessible by the GA client tracking.

 What about other marketing tags working on Safari?